heygrady/corners/README.md

 ```

 ## Using the SASS File
 The SASS file contains some useful mixins for adding images as background images.
-It relies on the (compass library)[http://compass-style.org/] for working with the images and will attempt to measure each background image to make configuration easier.
+It relies on the [compass library](http://compass-style.org/) for working with the images and will attempt to measure each background image to make configuration easier.

 ### Mixins
 #### corner-border-width($border-width, [$padding])
 Because the corner plugin is used to fake borders, it is necessary to remove real borders and fake them using `padding`.

 - **$border-width** Fakes the border-width using padding.
-Can be a single value or a (list of values)[http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists] matching the (CSS `padding` spec)[https://developer.mozilla.org/en/CSS/padding].
+Can be a single value or a [list of values](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists) matching the [CSS `padding` spec](https://developer.mozilla.org/en/CSS/padding).
 Only pixel values are supported.
 - **$padding** Provides extra padding in addition to the faked border padding.
-Can be a single value or a (list of values)[http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists] matching the (CSS `padding` spec)[https://developer.mozilla.org/en/CSS/padding].
+Can be a single value or a [list of values](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#lists) matching the [CSS `padding` spec](https://developer.mozilla.org/en/CSS/padding).
 Only pixel values are supported.

 #### corner-images([$tl], [$t], [$tr], [$r], [$br], [$b], [$bl], [$l])
 This mixing adds all of the provided images as background images to the corresponding `span` elements.
 At a minimum, 8 images should be supplied (one for each corner and side).
 Each argument can be a list.
 The arguments are ordered clock-wise starting from the top-left corner.
 Corners and sides use slightly different arguments for the list.
 Normally all arguments are calculated automatically except for the `background-image`.